RichardAlcabes22/nba_project/README.md

 #### PROJECT DESCRIPTION and ASSUMPTIONS:
 - Basketball has changed significantly over the past several generations, with respect to tactics, strategy, and tempo.
 Thus, the team statistics generated per game have changed over time to reflect this assertion.

 - Consequently, this dataset does not display team stats on a "per game" basis.
 Instead, team stats are displayed "per 100 possessions".
 This allows for a somewhat-more-valid comparison to be made between teams of differing generations.
-This also partially controls for stats being functionally-dependent upon common in-game conditions and provides a window into a more distilled view of a team's capabilities.
+This also partially controls for stats being functionally-dependent upon common in-game conditions and provides a more distilled view of a team's capabilities.

 - The 1979-80 NBA Season was chosen as the starting point for the dataset because it represesnts the most recent, fundamental change to the game: the 3-pt Shot.
 While, it took over 20 years for the 3-pt shot to actually change the game, it is important to note that the efficacy of the model is assumed to be correlated with the number of datapoints (approx. 1200), and thus, 1979 was chosen over 2003, as this would have only yielded about 600 datapoints.

 #### Project Planning:
 - Plan: Questions and Hypotheses
-- Acquire: Curated dataset from from https://www.basketball-reference.com by subsetting team-level statistics which include stats reflecting "skill, talent, and hustle".
+- Acquire: Curated dataset from https://www.basketball-reference.com by subsetting team-level statistics which include stats reflecting "skill, talent, coaching, and hustle".
 For example, team Field Goal % is a function of skill level(among other contributors), while Steals, Rebounds, or Fouls Drawn are a function of "talent and hustle" (among others).
 - Prepare: Kept outliers after investigating their nature, missingness was a non-issue, as there were ZERO entries containing NULL values for predictors.
 StandardScaler used for scaling purposes.
 Split into ML subsets (Train/Validate/Test).
 - Explore: Univariate and multi-variate analysis, correlation matrix, 2D visualization, correlation significance testing, 2-sample T-testing for significant differences in means.
 - Model: Established a baseline "Precision" for Positive class of 57.1% using the most frequent target occurance of "yes: playoffs".
 Then with a DecisionTreeClassifier with MaxDepth set to 4, established a new Precision floor of 86.0%.
 After creating models with different tree-based and non-tree-based algorithms and multiple tunings, findings indicated a Multi-Layer Perceptron with a three hidden layers (256,128,64 nodes) yielded best validation results (90.0% Precision on Test).